jbock-java/jbock/README.md

 </dependencies>
 ````

-The processor itself is only needed on the compiler classpath.
+The processor itself is only needed on the compiler classpath:

 ````xml
 <build>